2023

 • The clubhouse is available for rentals please check the Amenities page for more information.

-• The 2024 HOA statements will be sent out in December.
-Dues increased $20 per home in 2023 as noted in the newsletter that went out in October of 2022.
-The association fees haven’t increased in over 15 years, the cost of living has gone up, and the neighborhood is over 30 years old and needs some updates.
+• The 2024 HOA statements have been sent out and are available on the CMA website, see below.
+Dues increased $20 per home in 2023.
+The association fees hadn’t increased in over 15 years, the cost of living has gone up, and the neighborhood is over 30 years old and needs some updates.
 The 2024 payment is due on January 1, 2024.
 Late fees will be charged, beginning 2/1/2024, if you haven’t paid your yearly dues.
 In addition, amenities access, clubhouse, tennis, and pool, will be restricted if the dues are not paid in full.
 If you have questions, or can’t get into the CMA site below, please contact Leslie Sayers.
 Her contact information is: lsayers@cmacommunities or 404-835-9215.

 • To access the CMA website please go to HTTPS://cmacommunities.com